mmclhugo1/wandisco-documentation/docs/quickstarts/installation/s3-adlsg2_bi_lm.md

    A new ~50MB file will exist inside (`customer_addresses_dim.tsv.gz`).

-_You have now successfully migrated data to and from your S3 bucket and ADLS Gen2 container using LiveMigrator._
+_You have now successfully migrated data between your S3 bucket and ADLS Gen2 container using LiveMigrator._

 ## Troubleshooting